deeptools/deepTools/docs/content/tools/computeMatrix.rst

 .. image:: test_plots/ExampleComputeMatrix2.png

 It's often the case that one has multiple groups of regions to consider per sample.
-For such cases, you can simply specify multiple BED files (in this case, we've simply split the BED file by chromosomes).
+For such cases, you can simply specify multiple BED files (in this case, we've split the BED file by chromosome).

 .. code:: bash